 Mary Poppins Halloween Costume

-Disney’s 1964 film Mary Poppins is a favorite of mine, and I’ve been thinking about the dress Julie Andrews wore during the “Jolly Holiday” scene since I was a child.
-For Halloween in 2025, my partner and I dressed up as Bert and Mary, fulfilling a childhood dream!
+Disney’s 1964 film Mary Poppins is a favorite of mine, and I’ve been thinking about the dress Julie Andrews wore during the “Jolly Holiday” scene since I was five years old.
+For Halloween in 2025, my partner and I dressed up as Bert and Mary, fulfilling my childhood dream!

 With limited resources and time, I knew I was never going to be able to completely recreate such a beautiful ensemble by costume designer Tony Walton.
 My goal was to be as faithful to the colors, textures, and silhouette as I could within my tight budget and time frame.